-- (a) An applicant who is denied admission to the University may, within ten (10) days of the date of the written notification of denial of admission, appeal the decision to the Admissions Appeals Committee by sending a written appeal and supporting documentation to the Office of Admissions. - (b) An applicant admitted to the University but denied admission to a limited access program may also appeal the denied admission to the specific program appeals committee by sending a written appeal and supporting documentation to the Office of Admissions. - (c) The applicant's supporting documentation may include reasons why reconsideration is warranted and should highlight extenuating circumstances and/or appropriate alternative evidence of academic achievement, ability, motivation and responsibility that indicates the applicant's potential for success at Florida Polytechnic University. - (d) The committee will meet as necessary to consider appeals.
-The committee will review the appeal and make a recommendation to the chief enrollment officer.
-The chief enrollment officer makes a final decision in consultation with the Provost.
-The Office of Admissions sends a written notice of the decision to the applicant within 10 days of the decision.
-All decisions are deemed final once a decision has been rendered. - (14) Notice of Admissions Policies and Procedures.
+(a) An applicant who is denied admission to the University may, within ten (10) days of the date of the written notification of denial of admission, appeal the decision to the Admissions Appeals Committee by sending a written appeal and supporting documentation to the Office of Admissions.

+(b) An applicant admitted to the University but denied admission to a limited access program may also appeal the denied admission to the specific program appeals committee by sending a written appeal and supporting documentation to the Office of Admissions.

+(c) The applicant's supporting documentation may include reasons why reconsideration is warranted and should highlight extenuating circumstances and/or appropriate alternative evidence of academic achievement, ability, motivation and responsibility that indicates the applicant's potential for success at Florida Polytechnic University.

+(d) The committee will meet approximately every four weeks to consider appeals.
+The committee will review the appeal, make a decision, and send a written notice of the decision to the applicant within 10 days of the decision.

+(14) Notice of Admissions Policies and Procedures.
 The University policies and procedures concerning admissions, including the decision notification process and the appeal process, and any increases, changes or revisions in standards of admissions shall be posted on the University's website, as well as in the appropriate catalogs.

 Authority: FBOG regulations 1.001, 6.001, 6.002, 6.003, 6.004.
-6.009 History-New: 10.21.13, Amended: 4.5.17, 2.25.20, 6.3.25
+6.009 History-New .
+7/12/2013 4:37:55 PM